metagentools/GraphBin/tutorial.md

-# GraphBin Tutorial - FAME Bioinfo meeting
+# GraphBin Tutorial - FAME Fortnightly Bioinf Meeting

 This tutorial walks you through the steps and commands used to setup GraphBin, prepare results, run GraphBin and visualise results.